 How you can help

-The success of our programs depends on compassionate people who share our vision and desire to provide quality allied healthcare for all people in need within Australia.
+The success of our programs depends on compassionate people who share our vision and desire to provide quality allied healthcare for indigenous Australians in remote communities.

 Volunteer with us

-Your physio and podiatry skills are of particular value, but not essential.
+Your physio, podiatry, OT, dietetics and other allied health professional skills are of particular value, but not essential.
 Your contribution will benefit others immensely by meeting the most basic health needs of the disadvantaged.
 You can volunteer for a few hours a month or for a one-off project.Apply to Volunteer

 Donate to us